backdrop-contrib/google_cse/README.md

 ## Quick Setup

-After installing this module, activate Google CSE at admin/config/search/settings, and set it as the default search module, and configure it by entering Google's unique ID for your CSE.
-Once you have granted permission for one or more roles to search the Google CSE, the search page can be found at search/google, and a separate self-contained search block can also be enabled.
+Currently the default Search module must be disabled for Google CSE to be configured.
+After installing this module, go to admin/config/search/cse-settings to configure it by entering Google's unique ID for your CSE.
+Once you have granted permission for one or more roles to search the Google CSE, a separate self-contained search block needs to be enabled and placed in order to use Google CSE.

 ## Blocks